 There are over 40.000 Hectares of vineyards in Andalucia.
-Over half of the Wine in Andalucia is produced in four "Denominación de Origen" areas (equivalent to France's Appellation d'origine controllée).
+Over half of the wine in Andalucia is produced in four "Denominación de Origen" (DO) areas (equivalent to France's Appellation d'origine controllée).

 Jerez

-Andalucia produces one of the most famous wines in the world, Sherry, grown in the area around Jerez de la Frontera and Sanlúcar de Barrameda in the province of Cádiz
+Andalucia produces one of the most famous wines in the world, Sherry, from winyards in the 'Sherry triangle' of the three towns; Jerez de la Frontera - Sanlúcar de Barrameda - Sanlucar de Barrameda in the province of Cádiz

 Malaga and Sierras de Malaga